horse-link/horse.link/docs/sdk.md

 ### vaultAddress

-The address of a vault contract
+The address of a vault contract.

 ## Returns

-A numeric string representing the number of asset tokens underlying shares for the specified vault, using the correct number of decimals for the ERC-20 token used in the specified vault, eg `10099990.123456`
+A numeric string representing the number of asset tokens underlying shares for the specified vault, using the correct number of decimals for the ERC-20 token used in the specified vault, eg `10099990.123456`.

 # Get vault statistics